 Your next task is to narrow down your options.
 The added extras that each of these WAF providers offer will direct you towards that choice.
 The capacity of each service is also an important consideration and you should factor in scalability so that your future expansion plans are accounted for.

 Make the decision on whether to go for a hardware or cloud-based WAF and then check out each of the five listed in that category.
-Overlooking the protection that a web application firewall offers your business would be a mistake.
+Overlooking the protection that a web application firewall offers your organization would be a mistake.
 Don’t wait until it is too late and your site has already been attacked.
-Get a WAF in place now to keep your business online.
+Get a WAF in place now to keep your website online.